 Adaptive daily living equipment includes devices that are designed to make everyday tasks easier to do with little or no vision.
 Clocks and timers with large numerals, writing guides, needle threaders, large print or talking watches, large print and tactile labels, and talking pill bottles are examples of such equipment.

-You, your eye care specialist, and other low vision service providers, such as social workers and specially trained therapists, will also discuss how you are coping emotionally to your vision loss, whether you are motivated to learn a different way of doing things, and whether you have family and friends to support you.
+You, your eye care specialist, and other low vision service providers, such as social workers and specially trained therapists, will also discuss how you are coping emotionally with your vision loss, whether you are motivated to learn a different way of doing things, and whether you have family and friends to support you.

 Prepare for your examination by thinking through what you will need to take with you and what you want to know.
 During the examination, be sure to ask questions.